aamirl/ecommerce/README.md

 # ecommerce
-This is the ecommerce repository
+This is the ecommerce service for the Sellyx Platform